Bullying and harassment policy

 - a Wellcome advisory committee.

-The information you provide should not include any:
+The information you send us at any point should not include any:

-- sensitive personal information, eg relating to criminal offences or convictions
+- sensitive personal information, for example, relating to criminal offences or convictions

-- personal information about other people, eg the person making the claim.
+- personal details about other people, such as the person making the claim.

 Any information you send to us will be: